Beet Juice Recipe (Juicer or Blender)

 Squeeze the juice through a nut milk bag or a fine mesh strainer over a large bowl.
 Discard the juice pulp or save it to use in muffins or crackers.

-- I recommend using about 1 pound for this juice.
-One pound of beets is equal to about 5 medium beets or 3 large beets.
+- I recommend using about one pound of beets for this juice.
+One pound of raw beets is equal to about 5 medium beets or 3 large beets.
+You can easily double this recipe to make more juice.

 Check with your doctor first, but you can likely drink beet juice everyday as long as you don’t have any troublesome side effects, such as digestive distress.
 You may also want to monitor your blood pressure if you are drinking beet juice to lower blood pressure.